Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/fighting-spirits.md

 # Mechanics

-When *[cast]Fighting Spirits* begins casting, each player will receive a marker above their head, with 1 to 4 dots.
+When *[cast]Fighting Spirits* begins, each player will receive a marker above their head, with 1 to 4 dots.
 This represents the order that **[boss]Gorai** will jump on players later.

-When *[cast]Fighting Spirits* resolves, each player will be knocked back (This can be knockback immuned).
+When *[cast]Fighting Spirits* resolves, each player will be knocked back from **[boss]Gorai** (This can be resisted).
 Shortly after **[boss]Gorai** will become untargetable and begin jumping on players.
-After the 4th player, he will jump back to the middle for one final hit.

-For each jump, **[boss]Gorai** will turn to face their target and center a cross AOE on them. this AOE is quite large, and applies a vulnerability to anyone hit by it.
-Getting hit by an extra jump will kill you.
+For each jump, **[boss]Gorai** will turn to face the next target, and performing a very large cross AOE on the target.
+This cross will be oriented based on the direction that **[boss]Gorai** jumped.
+This AOE applies a vulnerability on anyone hit, killing them if they are hit by two jumps.

-After being jumped on, no matter where the next jump is, the line AOEs for the following jump will be centered directly on you.
-You must move out of the way before the next jump.

 {: .warning }
 > If anyone is dead when *[cast]Fighting Spirits* begins casting, they will not